 - Health care: Doctors are utilizing ASR to transcribe notes from meetings with patients or document steps during surgeries.

-- Media: Media production companies use ASR to provide live captions and transcription for all media produced, and must according to the FCC and other guidelines.
+- Media: Media production companies use ASR to provide live captions and media transcription for all the produced, and must according to the FCC and other guidelines.